 You can also try a warm saltwater soak.
 This gentle remedy is good for short term relief, but if itching persists, contact your Richmond TX podiatry office for a consultation about long term relief.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Richmond TX, by clicking here or by calling 281.397.3487.